-- At 3 they began to run little errands for me: get mommy a diaper for the baby, will you take this pile of clothes (a manageable one for their size) to your sister’s room.
+1. At age three they began to run little errands for me: get mommy a diaper for the baby … take this pile of clothes (a manageable one for their size) to your sister’s room.
 I also gave them small jobs like emptying the silverware holder from the dishwasher into the drawer.
-It’s a great ‘matching things’ exercise.
+It’s a great “matching things” exercise.
 And I let them carefully move eggs from the carton to the container for the refrigerator.
-My daughter, Rebecca, who went to culinary school began teaching her twins to cut and chop foods at 3 with child-safe knives.
+My daughter, Rebecca, who went to culinary school, began teaching her twins to cut and chop foods at age three with child-safe knives.

-- At 4 or 5 they began to pick up their toys, clean their room and put on their own clothes.
+2. At age four or five they began to pick up their toys, clean their room and put on their own clothes.
 None of this is easy.
 Instruction takes endless repetition, but these small tasks are the beginning steps of learning to work and be responsible.

-- In early to upper elementary age, our kids began to have regular chores.
+3. In early to upper elementary age, our kids began to do regular chores.
 Emptying the dishwasher, carrying folded laundry or grocery sacks from the car, making their beds, feeding the animals, etc. I made charts for years to help them see their progress and earn rewards.
 They learned to rake leaves, help Dad with the mowing, wash and dry dishes, load the dishwasher, help with baby sister by reading her a book or getting her some toys.
-Anything I did I was constantly teaching my children to do knowing one day they would be adults whose lives would include all of this kind of work.
+Whatever I did I constantly looked for opportunities to teach my children, knowing one day they would be adults whose lives would include all of this kind of work.

 4. We also gave them the responsibility at 12 or 14 of doing all their own laundry.
 By paying for a brand-new pair of expensive jeans with their own cash, they were much more careful when washing them!